From the Counselor Office for

 Woodburn Press 1996

 - UW system schools began accepting applications August 1st.
 It is best for your son or daughter to obtain and complete college applications early.
 Make copies of all applications before mailing them.
 Your child can also apply online at apply.wisconsin.edu.
+UW College Applications information is on the counseling website.
+Virtual College tours are also on the counseling website.

 - There are ACT prep items available in the counselor office and online at www.act.org.